Join Here | Log In

 In looking at CYP1A2, there are several polymorphisms, or SNPs, that either increase the activity or decrease the activity of this enzyme.

-People who have the CYP1A2 A/A genotype for rs762551 are rapid metabolizers.
+People who have the CYP1A2 A/A genotype for rs762551 are rapid or ultrarapid metabolizers.
 This means that they will break down or metabolize substances such as caffeine more rapidly.
 Caffeine will be cleared out more quickly and not affect an ultrarapid metabolizer for as long.
 Unsurprisingly, ultrarapid metabolizers also tend to drink more coffee, on average.

 The rs762551 C/C genotype is linked to decreased CYP1A2 enzyme activity.
 People with this genotype will break down caffeine more slowly and may find that it bothers their sleep at night.